ideas-labo/ise-lab-solution/README.md

-# ise-lab-solution
+# ISE-solution
-ISE labs solutions
+The solutions for labs from the Intelligent Software Engineering module